 - Being listed on the state CNA registry

-CNA Training in Chicago
+CNA Programs in Chicago

-There are a number of CNA training programs in Chicago for you to choose from as you look to begin your career in healthcare.
-If you’re looking for free CNA classes in Chicago, IL, you’ll want to contact these listings individually to see if they offer options for free CNA training.
+There are a number of CNA programs in Chicago for you to choose from as you look to begin your career in healthcare.
+If you’re looking for free CNA classes in Chicago, IL, you’ll want to contact these listings individually to see if they offer options for free CNA certification.

 TTI Medical Training

 CNA students in Chicago can attend TTI Medical Training to become a Basic Nursing Assistant CNA.
 The programs focus on demonstrating critical CNA skills taking vital signs, communicating with patients, patient mobility, nutritional and waste elimination needs and other critical skills.
 The program requires 90 classroom theory hours and 45 hours of clinical training hours at a nursing home.
 To learn more about the Basic Nursing Assistant CNA training program at TTI Medical Institute you can visit their website at https://ttimedicalschool.com/programs/basic-nursing-assistant or call them at 704-547-1988.

 The online CNA program at ICI Training offers a holistic approach to learning, combining classroom instruction with lectures, practical demonstrations and hands-on application.
 Clinical hours must be completed at a healthcare facility according to Illinois’ rules, however classroom theory classes can be taken online, and ICI provides flexibility for when you can complete your clinical and theory training requirements.
 The course can be completed in 4 weeks, 5 weeks, or 10 weeks and can be completed on either weekdays or weekends.

 Price: $850 for tuition. $295 for other fees.
 Financing available for those who qualify.

 Additional Features: In-person clinical hours are completed on Saturdays and/or Sundays.

 4 Week CNA Classes in Chicago